jwl-7/c0de_gr1nd/python_explanations/online_median.md

     max_heap = []
     result = []
     ```
-2. Loop over the sequence, pushing each new element to the *min_heap* and extracting the smallest element to the *max_heap*
+2. Loop over the sequence, pushing each new element to the min-heap and extracting the smallest element to the max-heap
     ```python
     for x in sequence:
         heapq.heappush(max_heap, -heapq.heappushpop(min_heap, x))